mochajs/mocha/docs/index.md

 Again, use `this.timeout(0)` to disable the timeout for a hook.

-> In v3.0.0 or newer, a parameter passed to `this.timeout()` greater than the [maximum delay value](https://developer.mozilla.org/docs/Web/API/WindowTimers/setTimeout#Maximum_delay_value) will cause the timeout to be disabled.
+> In v3.0.0 or newer, a parameter passed to `this.timeout()` greater than the [maximum delay value][mdn-settimeout-maxdelay] will cause the timeout to be disabled.

 ## Diffs